Quicr/quicr-protocol-spec/protocol.md

 ### SUBSCRIBE_REPLY Message

-A `SUBSCRIBE_REPLY` provides result of the subsciption.
+A `SUBSCRIBE_REPLY` provides result of the subscription.

 ```
-enum reponse
+enum response
 {
   ok(0),
   expired(1)